japila-books/spark-sql-internals/docs/spark-sql-ExternalAppendOnlyUnsafeRowArray.md

 # ExternalAppendOnlyUnsafeRowArray -- Append-Only Array for UnsafeRows (with Disk Spill Threshold)

-`ExternalAppendOnlyUnsafeRowArray` is an append-only array for link:spark-sql-UnsafeRow.adoc[UnsafeRows] that spills content to disk when a <<numRowsSpillThreshold, predefined spill threshold of rows>> is reached.
+`ExternalAppendOnlyUnsafeRowArray` is an append-only array for spark-sql-UnsafeRow.md[UnsafeRows] that spills content to disk when a <<numRowsSpillThreshold, predefined spill threshold of rows>> is reached.

 NOTE: Choosing a proper *spill threshold of rows* is a performance optimization.

 `ExternalAppendOnlyUnsafeRowArray` is created when:

-* `WindowExec` physical operator is link:spark-sql-SparkPlan-WindowExec.adoc#doExecute[executed] (and creates an internal buffer for window frames)
+* `WindowExec` physical operator is spark-sql-SparkPlan-WindowExec.md#doExecute[executed] (and creates an internal buffer for window frames)

-* `WindowFunctionFrame` is link:spark-sql-WindowFunctionFrame.adoc#prepare[prepared]
+* `WindowFunctionFrame` is spark-sql-WindowFunctionFrame.md#prepare[prepared]

-* `SortMergeJoinExec` physical operator is link:spark-sql-SparkPlan-SortMergeJoinExec.adoc#doExecute[executed] (and creates a `RowIterator` for INNER and CROSS joins) and for `getBufferedMatches`
+* `SortMergeJoinExec` physical operator is spark-sql-SparkPlan-SortMergeJoinExec.md#doExecute[executed] (and creates a `RowIterator` for INNER and CROSS joins) and for `getBufferedMatches`

 * `SortMergeJoinScanner` creates an internal `bufferedMatches`